visualizedata/github-workflow/README.md

 	* Again, never work in the master branch!

 5. Use [GitHub issues](https://guides.github.com/features/issues/) to log problems and communicate.

+Sometimes, you miss up and need to go back to a previous commit.
+[Use `revert`](https://www.atlassian.com/git/tutorials/undoing-changes/git-checkout).
+Do not use `reset`!

 ### Helpful resources